 Intergrated Pest Management team to create a naturescape garden in

-you can review the design and plant list in PDF versions (found
+review the design and plant list in PDF versions (found below) and

-below) and be inspired to begin welcoming nature's friends into
+be inspired to begin welcoming nature's friends into your

 Display Garden-Map 174K